 Everything above is guidance toward experienced hires.
 Hiring juniors in 2026 is a harder and neglected challenge.

-The candidates entering the workforce now are AI aware.
-They’ve used Copilot and ChatGPT throughout university.
-Many are prompters who can produce code quickly, but that’s exactly the skill that’s been commoditised.
+The candidates entering the workforce now have used Copilot and ChatGPT throughout university.
+Many can produce code quickly through prompting, but that’s exactly the skill that’s been commoditised.
 The risk is that you hire someone who looks productive in the first week from the amount of code they generate and flatlines soon after because they’ve never had to reason through a production problem without AI scaffolding.

 What you’re actually assessing in a junior candidate has changed.
 You’re no longer looking for someone who can write fizzbuzz or invert a binary tree. you’re looking for: